 - Use a calendar – secure time to get actual work and planning done.
 If you are intermittently breaking your concentration to stop what you’re doing and respond to emails, phone calls or other interruptions, you’re not utilizing your time in the office to the fullest.

 Have any time-saving techniques you’d like to share?
-We’d love to hear from you in the comments below!
+We’d love to hear from you, contact us here!